Duraggman/Settlers/Mechanics/README.md

 mechanics that will be required for us to complete the game Settlers.

 ## Classes
+* Player-Holds all the methods and attributes of the player role in the settlers game.

 ## Functions
-* Dice Roll- Emulates the the dice roll in Catan.
+* Dice Roll-Emulates the dice roll in Catan.

 ## Methods